SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/sashbox.md

 or column arrangement (as specified by the direction property).
 A splitter is added between each child to allow the user to shrink or stretch the individual sashes.

-Sashes are modelled as content children inside a `<ng-template>` decorated with the `sciSash` directive.
-A sash can have a fixed size with an explicit unit, or a unitless proportion to distibute remaining space.
+Sashes are modelled as `<ng-template>` decorated with the `sciSash` directive.
+A sash can have a fixed size with an explicit unit, or a unitless proportion to distribute remaining space.
 A proportional sash has the ability to grow or shrink if necessary.

-Sash content modeled in the `<ng-template>` is added to a CSS grid container with a single column, stretching the content vertically and horizontally.
+Sash content is added to a CSS grid container with a single column, stretching the content vertically and horizontally.

 </details>